Get a Free Song

 It is Saturday.
 Mother's Day is tomorrow.
 You forgot.
 The flower delivery cutoffs already passed.
 Every restaurant brunch reservation is booked.
 The drugstore card aisle has been picked clean — what's left is the cards from someone else's mom or the ones with cartoon dogs on them.

 There is exactly one gift you can still send that will actually mean something to her, that doesn't require shipping, and that costs nothing: a personalized song.
-Three details from you, two minutes of typing, 24 hours of waiting, and tomorrow morning her phone buzzes with a 3-minute MP3 about her — her habits, her kitchen, the way she always says your name when she calls.
+Three details from you, two minutes of typing, about 30 minutes of waiting, and her phone buzzes with a 3-minute MP3 about her — her habits, her kitchen, the way she always says your name when she calls.

 Below: three real Mother's Day songs you can listen to right now, the two-minute brief that makes one work, and how to order tonight so it arrives in time for Sunday brunch.